Services

 • Tighten sitemap and robots handling around the real live routes.

-• Support rollout of fixes without introducing new crawl ambiguity.
+• Roll out fixes without introducing new crawl ambiguity.

-• Bring me in when indexing lag looks more like a discovery problem than a content problem.
+• When indexing lag looks more like a discovery problem than a content problem.

-• Bring me in when sitemap or robots changes need to be tied back to real route generation and deployment behaviour.
+• When sitemap or robots changes need to be tied back to real route generation and deployment behaviour.

 Is this only about stale sitemaps?